chunlinli/grivet/README.md

 ## Usage

-An illustration of usage is provide in `ill_usage.Rmd`
+An illustration of usage is provided in `ill_usage.Rmd`